Building and using MCUboot with Zephyr

 Flashing the application

-The application itself can flashed with regular flash tools, but will need to be programmed at the offset of slot-0 for this particular target.
-Depending on the platform and flash tool you might need to manually specify a flash offset corresponding to the slot-0 starting address.
+The application itself can flashed with regular flash tools, but will need to be programmed at the offset of the primary slot for this particular target.
+Depending on the platform and flash tool you might need to manually specify a flash offset corresponding to the primary slot starting address.
 This is usually not relevant for flash tools that use Intel Hex images (.hex) instead of raw binary images (.bin) since the former include destination address information.
 Additionally you will need to make sure that the flash tool does not perform a mass erase (erasing the whole of the flash) or else you would be deleting MCUboot.
-These images can also be marked for upgrade, and loaded into slot-1, at which point the bootloader should perform an upgrade.
-It is up to the image to mark slot-0 as “image ok” before the next reboot, otherwise the bootloader will revert the application.
+These images can also be marked for upgrade, and loaded into the secondary slot, at which point the bootloader should perform an upgrade.
+It is up to the image to mark the primary slot as “image ok” before the next reboot, otherwise the bootloader will revert the application.

 Managing signing keys